 The success and growth of an organization are closely linked to the level of motivation and commitment of its employees.
-Hence, organizations develop policies and implement strategies to enhance the overall satisfaction level of their workforce.
-From providing more flexible work schedules to improving workplace culture, and rewarding and recognizing employees, organizations implement a wide range of solutions to assure the employees of being cared for and valued.
-One of the questions that is often asked is ‘Can lack of employee recognition program hurt an organization’?
+Hence, organizations implement a wide range of HR Policies to enhance the overall satisfaction levels of their workforce.
+These range from providing more flexible work schedules to improving workplace culture, and rewarding and recognizing employees.
+In this context, organizations need to find an answer to the question: ‘Can lack of employee recognition program hurt an organization’?

 Impact of Rewards and Recognition on Employee Satisfaction